 Bike Share Program

-Campus Recreation offers a Bike Share Program that will allow students without reliable transportation to increase mobility around town.
-Students can ease car traffic around Hilo, promote physical fitness, and help decrease our dependence on carbon emissions!
+Campus Recreation and Wellness offers a Bike Share Program that will allow students without reliable transportation to increase mobility around town.
+Students can ease car traffic around Hilo, promote physical fitness, and help decrease dependence on fossil fuels.
 Borrowing a bike is simple, and we encourage all Vulcans to test-ride our bikes for your short errands.

 Checking Out a Bike

 Visit our sign up page to view available bikes and sign the waiver.

 We'll give you your bike number and key to the lock. a.
 Upon return, all items need to be returned to a staff member or you will receive a strike.

 Conduct a safety check on the bike to make sure it's in good working order.

 - Have a safe ride around town. a.
 Check out the safety guidelines from the County of Hawaiʻi